 a salad, grilled Brittany lobster on the plancha or a goat’s milk cheese, such as

 Selles sur Cher.
 Serving temperature: 12°C.

 - Soft Cheese

-The rove is lemon yellow with light green reflections, of good intensity.
-The disk is bright, limpid and transparent.
-The wine shows youth.
+The color is lemon yellow with light green reflections, of good intensity.
+The disc is bright, limpid and transparent.
+The wine presents youth.

 The nose is frank, pleasant and intense.
 We perceive a dominant citrus scent, yuzu zest, lemon, white flowers and a fine smoky, flinty touch.
 Airing amplifies these smells and reveals the fine vegetal, lemongrass and spices, ginger.
 The nose reflects a perfect state of health of the grapes.
 The profile of the terroir will gain in typicity over time.